-- 4.7.1 Students will be informed via Brightspace at least 10 working days in advance of the relevant conditions for taking an examination using proctoring and of the maximum length of the examination. - 4.7.2 By taking part in the examination the student agrees to the recording and collection of data by the proctoring system. - 4.7.3 If the examiner is unable to verify that all the conditions mentioned in this article have been met, the examiner cannot determine whether the examination has been taken in correctly.
+- 4.7.1 Students will be informed via Brightspace at least 10 working days in advance of the relevant conditions for taking an examination using proctoring and of the maximum duration of the examination. - 4.7.2 By taking part in the examination the student agrees to the recording and collection of data by the proctoring system. - 4.7.3 If the examiner is unable to verify that all the conditions specified in this article have been met, the examiner cannot determine whether the examination has been conducted in correctly.
 The examination can then be declared invalid.

-Article 4.8 Effective provisions for examinees with a functional disability
+Article 4.8 Effective facility for students with a disability